 And adding that other men find less attractive is completely unnecessary.

 Here is an example vulnerability done wrong in a relationship:

 He ends up losing the leadership of the relationship.
 Yes he did lose a lot of status and a lot of power, and yes she will respect him less.

 Same woman, different way of expressing vulnerability.
-In this is an example he might actually gain some point:
+In this example he might actually gain some point: